 By far, the biggest issue was the possibility of residual salt in our water supply killing our garden soil after daily watering.
 To exclude the hose from the softening system, we’d have to soften down at the barn, not up at the well.
 For the small barn, a full water softener, a $1,200 setup that would take up half the pantry felt like the wrong choice.

 Enter Plumber James, our new favorite plumber, who came to fix our frozen hosebib and some issues created by the ultra frustrating, underskilled crew who plumbed the barn (like that missing valve kit on the water heater).
 He heard our softener concerns and suggested a conditioner.

 The main negative was that conditioners aren’t as time tested as traditional salt softeners.
-In this case, our doubts were overridden by the cost-savings, space savings, freedom from having to build a backwash system, and fact that we’d get to keep our water hard and healthy while hopefully still saving the appliances.
+In this case, our doubts were overridden by the cost- and space-savings, freedom from having to build a backwash system, and fact that we’d get to keep our water hard and healthy while hopefully saving the appliances.

-Next, Ken’s crew came to update the iron filter with new tank and media.
+Next, Ken’s crew updated the iron filter’s tank and media.
 After running barnbungalow’s kitchen sink for 15 minutes to bring newly filtered water down the line, that first glass of water was…ASTONISHING.
 Earth shattering.